moxx799/carya_tutorial/readme.md

 ### Step 4: Jupyter notebook set up

-It's not convinient to build the code with the linux system without GUI, jupyter notebook are recomanded.
+It's not convinient to build the code with the linux system without GUI, jupyter notebook is recomanded.

 Here are the method to set up:
 * Set up conda env and activate it, following the UH tutorial